kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-5625: Improve Pod Selection Accuracy Across Workload Types for HPA
+# KEP-5625: HPA - Improve pod selection accuracy across workload types

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good